Dyspraxia / Apraxia- Speech language disorder - what is dyspraxia - apraxia. Bright Tots information on child development

 Speech Delay

-A child's communication is considered delayed when the child is noticeably behind compared to others of the same
+A child's communication is considered delayed when the child is noticeably behind compared to others of the same age, in

-than expressive (speaking) language skills, but this is not always the case.
+expressive (speaking) language skills, but this is not always the case.

 Speech disorders are difficulty producing speech sounds or problems with voice quality.
-They might be characterized
+They might be characterized by a

 There may be a combination of several problems.
-Children with speech disorders have trouble using some speech
+Children with speech disorders have trouble using some speech sounds,

-voice disorders may have trouble with the way their voices sound.
+have trouble with the way their voices sound.

 Language Disorder

-A language disorder is an impairment in the ability to understand and/or use words in context, both verbally and
+A language disorder is an impairment in the ability to understand and/or use words in context, both verbally and nonverbally.

-inappropriate grammar, reduced vocabulary and inability to follow directions.
-One or a combination of these
+grammar, reduced vocabulary and inability to follow directions.
+One or a combination of these characteristics may occur in

-characteristics may occur in children who are affected by language learning disabilities or developmental language
+children who are affected by language learning disabilities or developmental language delay.
+Children may hear or see a word

-delay.
-Children may hear or see a word but not be able to understand its meaning.
-They may have trouble getting others
+but not be able to understand its meaning.
+They may have trouble getting others to understand what they are trying to say.

 Types of Speech/Language Disorders

-motor cortex (area of the brain) that prevents messages (ideas) from being properly transmitted to the body, which
+of the brain) that prevents messages (ideas) from being properly transmitted to the body, which may affect any or all areas

-may affect any or all areas of development.
-It is inconsistent, and affects each child in different ways, at different
+of development.
+It is inconsistent, and affects each child in different ways, at different stages of development and varies in

 There are three (3) types of Developmental Dyspraxia.
 Oral Dyspraxia, Verbal Dyspraxia, and Motor Dyspraxia.

 Oral Dyspraxia - children are unable to reproduce mouth movements.
-Examples of this are the inability to put their
+Examples of this are the inability to put their tongue

 Verbal Dyspraxia - children have difficulty pronouncing sounds or saying words.
-Many words just do not sound
+Many words just do not sound right

-right regardless of how hard they try to produce the sound or word correctly.
+regardless of how hard they try to produce the sound or word correctly.

 Motor Dyspraxia - inhibits an individual from moving as planned and effects their sensory input.
 Children with motor